awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-as-lifecyclehook.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `HeartbeatTimeout`  <a name="cfn-as-lifecyclehook-heartbeattimeout"></a>
 The amount of time \(in seconds\) that can elapse before the lifecycle hook times out\.
-When the lifecycle hook times out, Auto Scaling performs the action that you specified in the DefaultResult property\.
+When the lifecycle hook times out, Amazon EC2 Auto Scaling performs the action that you specified in the DefaultResult property\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)